oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

                 sleep: private (Oils)
     --extern    Run external commands, like /bin/ls

-Multiple categories may be passed.
-They are searched in that order: proc-like, shell functions, builtins, then extern.
+Multiple namespace flags may be passed.
+They are searched in that order: procs, shell functions, builtins, then extern.
 The first one wins.
+(This is different than [command-lookup-order][].)

+[command-lookup-order]: chap-cmd-lang.html#command-lookup-order

+If the name isn't found, then `invoke` returns status 127.

+---

 Run `invoke --show NAME` to see all categories a name is found in.

+- The `--show` flag respects the [command-lookup-order][]
-(Shell keywords and aliases are shown, but `invoke` doesn't run them.)
+- Shell keywords and aliases are shown, but `invoke` doesn't run them.

-If the name is not found, then `invoke` returns status 127.
+---

 Examples:

+    invoke ls                          # usage error: no namespace flags

+    invoke --builtin          echo hi  # like builtin echo hi invoke --builtin --extern ls /tmp  # like command ls /tmp (no function lookup)

     invoke --show true sleep ls        # similar to type -a true sleep ls

-    invoke --builtin echo hi             # like builtin echo hi invoke --builtin --extern ls /tmp    # like command ls /tmp invoke --builtin echo hi             # like builtin echo hi

-    invoke foo                           # no lookup flags, so it always fails

 Related: